HiDefTextiles/HiDefKnits/README.md

 -   *Describe technical and design challenges bearings, which involve the development product.*

+TODO

+1. Creating a software architecture that is scaleble to be flexible enough to create custom stithces, and how to effectively mix and match stitches such that the pattern repeats harmonize.

+2. Given the number of knitting visualising software out there, and most forum posts on Ravelry discussing the pros and cons of those programs, the main complaint is poor user experience.
+The design isn't intutive enough and the learning curve is too steep.
+As a result, many aspiring designers are deterred of making the effort of streamlining the design process and continue to use graph paper and manual calculations of stitches.

-1. Realizing 3D draping of a knitted garment on the 3D model, allowing the user to preview the garment without having to create an actual sample and having a model wear it.
+3. Realizing 3D draping of a knitted garment on a 3D model, allowing the user to preview the garment without having to create an actual sample and having a model wear it.
+The draping will be based on shape and type of yarn chosen as yarn weight can have unexpected effect of the draping which is hard for designers to anticipate.

+4. Software sustainability, the target audience is not computer savvy and the usage needs to be simple to implement.
+	Therefore hardware requirements or third party support needs to be minimal or easy to install.

 2.3.
 Derived opportunity (Spin-off)
 -----------------------------------